 I still have so many stories to tell about my $500 Postal Jeep adventure from Michigan to Utah, including what the final legs were like, what it was like to off-road, and of course, what it all cost.
-But first, it’s time to describe the three bizarre and hilarious encounters with police I had while driving my most Hail Mary project car to date.
+But first, it’s time to describe the three bizarre and hilarious encounters I had with police while driving my most Hail Mary project car to date.

 The first time I saw red and blue lights in my 1976 Jeep DJ-5D Dispatcher’s mirror was late at night in Del Norte, Colorado.
 I was feeling a bit fatigued, and wanted to check my map to make sure I was on the right track, so I pulled off of U.S. Route 160 into a neighborhood street, and parked on the side of the road.